Alcúdia

 Alcúdia offer some of the most tourist friendly conditions in the entire Mediterranean region, perhaps this is why it is the most popular holiday destination amongst Europeans.
 However, Alcúdia is more than just a tourist attraction, it is a cultural mecca packed with exciting and stunning places of interest to explore.

-Alcúdia is a place with two personalities, but no acting, both true to their selves.
-The old medieval town boast Mallorcan culture, with rustic sand stone facades, a mixture of architectonic styles decorated with small bars and shops and Mediterranean flowers in the narrow streets.
+Alcúdia is a place with two personalities, but no acting, both true to themselves.
+The old medieval town boast Mallorcan soul, with rustic sand stone facades, a mixture of architectonic styles decorated with small bars and shops and Mediterranean flowers in the narrow streets.

 On the other side, in the corner of Mallorca’s widest coastline, you have Port d’Alcúdia, a refreshing contrast to the old town.
-Port d’Alcúdia stretches more than 7 miles down the coastline, full of hotels, restaurants, shops, all parallel to the best sandy beaches of Mallorca.
+Port d’Alcúdia stretches more than 7 miles down the coastline, packed with modern hotels, restaurants, shops, all parallel to the best sandy beaches of Mallorca.

 If you are traveling with kids, I advise you to look for hotel or any other type of accommodation in Port d’Alcúdia, as this is where you will find the best hotels with most amenities, kids’ clubs, evening entertainment and facilities.